simith/builder_session_reinvent2019_fr/README.md

 ![workshow workflow?](docs/workflow_for_workshop.png)

-### 1. Workshop setup
+### 1. Workshop Setup
 The workshop build environment is setup on a Cloud9 environment and will be provided to you by the instructor.
 ESP-IDF and the xtensa toolchain will be already setup.
 Login to your Cloud9 environment using the information provided by the instructor.
-Follow instructions for setting up the required software on the Laptop by clicking [here]()
+Follow instructions for setting up the required software on the Laptop by clicking [here](docs/00_CLOUD_INIT.md).

-### 2. AWS IoT Setup
+### 2. AWS-IoT-Setup
 In this step you will create the Certificates, Keys and code signing certificate required for Over-the-Air updates.
-Get started by [clicking here for Step 2](docs/02_AWS_IOT_SETUP.md)
+Get started by [clicking here for Step 2](docs/02_AWS_IOT_SETUP.md).

 ### 3. Factory setup and Production firmware build on Cloud9
 In this step we are going to create the required assets and production firmware to provision the ESP32 module.Get started by [clicking here for Step 3](docs/03_FIRMWARE_AND_PARTITION_BUILD.md)